top of page

 Search

-I like to plan and play out the narrative of my food story: how far has my food traveled, where did it come from, who are the farmers.
-I have a strong desire to know my food story and I do try hard to instill this value in my teaching about food.
+I like to plan and play out the narrative of my food story: how far has my food travelled, where did it come from, who are the farmers.
+I have a strong desire to know my food story, and I do try to instill this value in my teachings about food.

-I find in one hour I can visit several farmers and purchase all Vancouver island food for cheaper than the grocery stores usually.
-Having said that, in our off-season out of country produce comes cheaper than we can often produce it for which seems crazy to me.
-At that point, I look at the environmental footprint of producing and transporting the item and consider if I really need a food item that is not in season locally.
+In our community, in in one hour time span, I can visit several farmers and purchase all Vancouver island food for cheaper than the grocery stores.
+In our off-season out of country produce comes cheaper than we can often produce it - crazy, isn't it.
+When having to purchase out of province or country foods I look at the environmental footprint of producing and transporting the item prior to considering if I really need a food item that is not in season locally.

 Recent Posts